 **Note**: This security deposit is pretty much mandatory.
 Some rental companies accept foreign credit cards, but many don’t.
 In that case, you’ll need to pay cash and unfortunately, that cash is held for 30 days after you return the car in case you get a ticket in the mail.

-While this is only based on a a single weekend getaway, there are quite a few important lessons I learned about driving in China that many people might not know.
+Based on my years of driving a car in China, there are quite a few important lessons I learned that many people might not know.

 You know that feeling when you’re driving and you suddenly see a cop car on the side of the road clocking car speeds?
 Your heart stops for a moment and you instantly look down at your speedometer, right?